HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ### Container access

-The container starts the SSH server, the netX network interface daemon of `cifx0` and configures it according to the set environment variables.
+The container starts the SSH server, the netX network interface daemon of `cifx0`.
+In `bridged` mode it configures the interface according to the set environment variables.
 If the variable IP_ADDRESS is not found configured an ip address of 192.168.253.1 at subnet mask 255.255.255.0 is automatically set.

 You may optionally login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as user root.